Agricultural Sci, College of (AGRI)

 Available via Ecampus

-AGRI 420, INTRO TO ORGANIC PRODUCTION, 3 Credits
+AGRI 420, INTRODUCTION TO ORGANIC FOOD PRODUCTION, 3 Credits

 History of organic farming, advantages and disadvantages, review of long-term studies comparing organic and conventional production systems, a review of the federal organic production guidelines, methods and applications for organic production facilities, crop nutrition, compost and manure utilization, organic amendments, organic field crop production, organic gardening, organic livestock production, weed and pest control in organic systems, and marketing of organic produce.